indigo-dc/bdocker/doc/development.md

 # Development Guide

 Bdocker provides two daemons.
-First, the **working node daemon** daemon is in charge of managing the job execution in the the working node.
+First, the **working node daemon** is in charge of managing the job execution in the the working node.
 Second, the **accounting daemon** listens the working nodes accounting communication and stores it in the bdocker accounting file.
 They are implemented as in RESTFUL APIs.